Toxic materials to look out for when you’re looking for sex toys.

 Non-porous materials are the opposite—they don’t contain pores that will harbor bacteria that can later lead to an infectious mess, and when you clean the toys, you’re truly washing away the bacteria.

-Non-porous materials include 100% pure medical-grade silicone, hard plastic, glass, metal, wood, glazed ceramic, porcelain, and other natural materials.
+Non-porous materials include 100% pure medical-grade silicone, ABS (hard) plastic, borosilicate glass, metal (medical-grade stainless steel), wood, glazed or kiln-fired ceramic, porcelain, and most natural stone.

 Since it’s difficult to conclude if a toy is body-safe or not, there are a few things you can do at home that can serve as litmus tests: